seb-fae/NCP-Zigbee-Secure-Element/README.md

 * Replace **Z3GatewayHost_callback.c** by the file from this repository
 * Generate, Compile and run

-## Launch test server
+## Start test server

+We will use **s_server** command of openssl to run a test server.

 ```
 openssl s_server -accept 127.0.0.1:8080 -CAfile cert/silabs-root-ca.pem -cert cert/server-cert.pem -key cert/server-key.pem -Verify 1 -state -debug -msg -tlsextdebug -security_debug -security_debug_verbose -tls1_2
 ```

 ## Compile Mbedtls

 We want to delegate some mbedtls operation to EFR32MG21B.
 For that we are going to use alternate definitions for ECC operations.
+This is done in **mbedtls_config.h**

 ```
 export PROJECT_LOC=/path/to/NCP-Zigbee-Secure-Element